-Wherever possible children will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the locked cupboard in Pastoral Base to ensure that the safeguarding of other children is not compromised.
-LangafelCE Primary School does also recognise that children who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
+Wherever possible children will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the locked cupboard in the Main Office to ensure that the safeguarding of other children is not compromised.
+Langafel CE Primary School does also recognise that children who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
 If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them.